Root Awakening

 Administrator.
 Functionary with benefits.
 The responsible one.
 You know how it is.

-It was not what he planned to say.
-It was, technically, truer.
+Not what he planned to say.
+Technically truer.
 Alex received it with a nod that held no judgment, and the conversation moved on, and the kratom continued its quiet work, and the strip-mall lights held the parking lot at bay, and somewhere in the middle of all of it, Dale felt the first hairline fracture open in the glass.

 He left his prepared answer on the bar like an empty cup.